imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-This time I thought everything looks good.
-But I was getting this error `FATA[2023-09-29T11:17:24Z] repository does not exist`.
-This error was generating from binary because it is not able to find `.git` directory because I was using it to take latest commit message.
+This time, I thought everything looked good.
+But I was getting this error: `FATA[2023-09-29T11:17:24Z] repository does not exist`.
+This error was generated from binary because it was not able to find the `.git` directory because I was using it to take the latest commit message.

-Conclusion for me was I am not going to use the `composite actions`.
-Now I have two option:
+The conclusion for me was that I was not going to use the `composite actions`.
+Now I have two options:

 1. `JavaScript actions`
 2. `Docker actions`

-If I use `JavaScript actions` I will have to write my logic again in JavaScript which I have written in `Go`.
-So I decided to use `Docker action` which was easy to implement.
+If I use `JavaScript actions`, I will have to write my logic again in JavaScript, which I have written in `Go`.
+So I decided to use `Docker Action', which was easy to implement.

 Just need to write `Dockerfile` and update `action.yml`.

-What I learn form this mistake is that I will have to do proper planning next time 🤞.
+What I learn from this mistake is that I will have to do proper planning next time 🤞.

 ---

-Let check how to create custom GitHub Actions.
-In this I am going to create `Docker actions` but action.yml will have the almost similar syntax.
+Let's check out how to create custom GitHub actions.
+In this, I am going to create `Docker actions`, but action.yml will have an almost similar syntax.

 ## Creating a GitHub Action

-As we are creating `Docker actions` we need to write `Dockerfile`.
-In your projects root directory, create a new `Dockerfile` file.
-Make sure that your filename is capitalized correctly `D` should be capital like shown above.
-We will be writing `Dockerfile` for my [markdown-or-hugo-to-medium](https://github.com/imrushi/markdown-or-hugo-to-medium).
+As we are creating `Docker actions`, we need to write a `Dockerfile`.
+In your project root directory, create a new `Dockerfile` file.
+Make sure that your filename is capitalized correctly. `D` should be capitalized, as shown above.
+We will be writing a `Dockerfile` for my [markdown-or-hugo-to-medium](https://github.com/imrushi/markdown-or-hugo-to-medium).

 <!-- prettier-ignore-start -->
 {{< code language="docker" title="Dockerfile" expand="Show" collapse="Hide" isCollapsed="false" >}}